 Bernice, last Queen of Israel, is vilified to this very day because she had an “affair” with Titus, her people’s conquering Roman Commander, son of Emperor Vespasian, while her people perished.
 But let’s look at that again.
 It could equally be said that Bernice stayed behind and tried to make a marriage alliance with Titus, the Roman Commander as the daughter of the King of Ethiopia did with Moses the Egyptian conquering commander…whose alliance with Moses saved her city from destruction.

-Bernice and Titus were together for years but they never actually married—she was from the east like the dreaded Cleopatra and was shunned in Rome—but I like to visualize her standing by Titus’ side as they look out over Jerusalem; the city burning as they watched…while he decides what to leave standing and what to destroy.
-Bernice was a daughter of the Tower of Mariamne the Hasmonean Queen and the Mariamne Tower was saved.
+Bernice and Titus were together for years but, as we saw in the last post they never actually married—she was from the east and like the dreaded Cleopatra she was shunned in Rome—but I like to visualize her standing by Titus’ side as they look out over Jerusalem; the city burning as they watched…while he decides what to leave standing and what to destroy.
+Bernice was a daughter of the Tower of Mariamne the Hasmonean Queen, and the Mariamne Tower was saved.
 She took her life, certainly her reputation, in her hands, as did Queen Esther in order to be able to save those that she could and salvage what she could.
 I would like to believe that she helped save the Tower rising out of the smoke…as a sign for those with eyes to see…that the Tower of Mariamne of the House of the Hasmoneans still stood and like Judas the Maccabee, Queen Mariamne I, Alexander martyred eldest son of Mariamne the Queen and Jesus martyred son of Mary of the Tower (Magdalene),[i] all would return come the Resurrection…and the Daughter of the Tower would “arise and thresh” once again.